 REMIT

-Regulation (EU) No 1227/2011 of the European Parliament and of the Council on wholesale energy market integrity and transparency (REMIT) adopted on 8 December 2011 provides a consistent EU-wide regulatory framework specific to wholesale energy markets that defines and introduces:
+Regulation (EU) No. 2024/1106 of the European Parliament and of the Council amending Regulation (EU) No. 2011/1227 of the European Parliament and of the Council on wholesale energy market integrity and transparency (REMIT) provides a consistent EU-wide regulatory framework specific to wholesale energy markets that defines and introduces:

 • Prohibition of insider trading